 Furthermore, if you file an individual application and you and your spouse have children age 17 or younger, you must attend the hearing.
 However, you need not do so in person, as long as you seek permission to participate by telephone.
 If need be, you can also attend at the relevant court registry.
 In this case, you must still serve the application on your spouse and file the paperwork specified in the previous paragraph.

 Finally, even if you file an individual application, your spouse has the right to file a response seeking changes to the application if he or she disputes any of the details, or if he or she simply opposes the application.
 Another thing to keep in mind is that even if your spouse pursues this option, he or she is not required to attend the hearing.

 At the hearing, you will be asked about the application, and if you have minor children, the judge will also ask questions to ensure that they will have a chance to spend time with you and your spouse.
 If all of these questions are answered to his or her satisfaction an order will be granted accordingly.

 On the other hand, if you file a joint application, the ensuing process is much easier.
 This is because neither one of you will be required to attend the hearing, whether you have any minor children or not.
 This also eliminates the need to serve the application on your spouse or file related documents with the court.

 In either case, the divorce order will take effect, or become “final,” one month and one day after the hearing.
 At this point, the court will send a copy to each of you, and you’ll no longer be legally married.

 Conversely, failing to take any of these steps can result in denial of your application.
 If this happens, the court will usually give you time to correct any deficiencies prior to another hearing.
-If you need help correcting a mistake that resulted in the denial of your initial application or to lessen the chances that your divorce application will be rejected due to a technicality, contact our Gold Coast Lawyers today.
+If you need help correcting a mistake that resulted in the denial of your initial application or to lessen the chances that your divorce application will be rejected due to a technicality, contact our Gold Coast Family Lawyers at OMB Solicitors today.